 Bring the cuff up to match the raw edges of the other layers.

+Remove the pins, one at a time, and pin through all four layers.
 Again, I place them horizontally but remove them as I am sewing the seam.

 Sew a ¼” seam through all layers, being careful not to catch your “pillowcase roll” in the seam and taking care not to sew over any pins.
 I used a smaller stitch for sewing all of the pillowcase seams, a “2” on my machine, and used the needle down feature.